tutumcloud/support-docs/changelog/tutum_0.18.0.md

   ![](http://s.tutum.co.s3.amazonaws.com/changelog/0.18.0/autobuild.png)

 - **Build concurrency** on your nodes can now be controlled.
-Simply add a "tag" to your node in the format `build=N` where N is the maximum number of parallel builds for that node, and Tutum will handle the rest.
+Simply add a "tag" to your node in the format `builder=N` where N is the maximum number of parallel builds for that node, and Tutum will handle the rest.
 [Learn more](https://support.tutum.co/support/solutions/articles/5000638474-automated-builds)

   ![](http://s.tutum.co.s3.amazonaws.com/changelog/0.18.0/build_parallel.png)